hoodiecrow/karel/README.md

 New pseudo-instructions, such as 'right', can be added by creating Lox functions.
 The grammar of Lox demands that they are executed as a function call, using the `()` operator.
 The body of a Lox function is always a block, so there is no limitation as in original Karel where the new instruction has a single instruction in its body.

 ## Conditional statements
-The original Karel `IF condition THEN statement` is replaced by the Lox `if (condition) statement` statement.
+The original Karel `IF condition THEN instruction` is replaced by the Lox `if (condition) statement` statement.

 ### Conditions
 - `facing(dir)` is true if the robot is facing in the given direction